techmatlock/ssl-certificate-checker/README.md

 # Python Web App SSL Checker

 ## Description
 This projects aims to fetch SSL certificates using socket connections and then append the returned information to a list.
-Python Flask handles the routing and displays the HTML on the frontend.
+Python Flask handles the backend routing and renders an HTML template.

 ## Demo